laro/Cilia/2 Standard Lib/7 Console IO.md

 ## ThreadSafeTextStream

-The thread-safe streams have the same interface as the plain `TextStream`s, but access to the "User-level" buffer is restricted via a lock, allowing simultaneous access from multiple threads.
+The thread-safe streams have the same interface as the plain `TextStream`s, but access to the "user-level" buffer is restricted via a lock, allowing simultaneous access from multiple threads.

 > **Note**
 > While simultaneous access is "safe", the output of two threads might/will still be intertwined.